Mootook/independent-studies/reviews/README.md

 # Reviews

-A document to record my impressions after courses/readings completed before and during my indepenent-studies curriculum.
+A document to record my impressions after courses/readings completed before and during my independent-studies curriculum.

 ## Table of Contents